 Read More:

-Ready to taking the overnight train from Bangkok to Chiang Mai?
-Go to 12Go Asia and book it online!
-Easy and simple way to secure your seat!
+Ready to taking the overnight train from Bangkok to Chiang Mai or from Chiang Mai to Bangkok?
+You can easily book it online to secure your seat!

 Bangkok and Chiang Mai are the must see attractions in South East Asia route, taking the overnight sleeper Bangkok to Chiang Mai train will be the truly authentic Thai experience.